cauldronio/cauldron-deployment/README.md

 ### Target machine for deployment

 Cauldron will run at localhost.
-If you want to define a diferent location for deploying Cauldron, modify the file `playbooks/inventories/local/hosts`
+If you want to define a diferent location for deploying Cauldron, modify the file `playbooks/inventories/local/hosts`.
+From the root of this repository:
 ``` bash
 $ <prefered_editor> playbooks/inventories/local/hosts
 ```